 Varicose veins, when left untreated, increase your risk of developing blood clots.
 Massage therapists can’t tell by looking at your leg whether or not you have a clot, but they know the possibility exists.
 They understand that if they dislodge a blood clot during the massage, that clot could travel to another part of your body.
 They would prefer not to risk causing harm to their clients.

 A massage could harm your aching veins rather than relieve the pain.
 There are a lot of other options for relief.
 Small lifestyle changes can help ease some of the aches and pains associated with varicose veins.
 You can take regular, brisk walks to strengthen your legs, or you could use compression stockings, which apply pressure in a way that’s safe for your veins.
+There are also natural remedies and supplements you can try to help manage symptoms.
 You could also seek treatment to get rid of the troublesome vein instead of just managing symptoms.

 Modern vein treatment is minimally invasive with little downtime, can be short enough to fit into a lunch break, and is generally covered by insurance if done by a specialist.
 Afterward, you can enjoy being free of painful legs and bulging, visible veins.
-The vein specialists in Kissimmee at Central Florida Vein & Vascular Center are dedicated to giving our patients the best treatment possible.
+The specialists at Central Florida Vein & Vascular Center are dedicated to giving our patients the best treatment possible.
 We value our patients as individuals and cater our treatment plans to include what will be best for their venous health.
-You can take the first steps toward healthy veins by calling 407-545-3385 or 352-658-5547 to schedule a consultation with a specialist.
+You can take the first steps toward healthy veins by contacting us today.